flyingmachine/brave-clojure-web/content/java.md

 There are a couple interesting things here.
 First, you need to create a `let` binding for `stack` and add it as the last expression in the let form.
-If you didn't do that, then the value of the overall expression would be the string `"Latest episode of Game of Fancy Chairs, ho!"`, because that's the return value of `push`, as you can see here:
+If you didn't do that, then the value of the overall expression would be the string `"Latest episode of Game of Thrones, ho!"`, because that's the return value of `push`, as you can see here:

 ```clojure
 (.push (java.util.Stack.)
 "Latest episode of Game of Thrones, ho!")